PHPSocialNetwork/phpfastcache/README.md

 |                                 |                                                               |                               |                                   |

 \* Driver descriptions available in DOCS/DRIVERS.md

-Please note that as of PHP7 some php extensions were not yet updated (and will may not), we keep the code here but there's no guarantee that they are still working especially due to the cores changes introduced by Opcache.
-As of the **V8** every abandoned backend drivers have been removed definitely from Phpfastcache.

-### Symfony/Drupal developers are not forgotten !
-Starting with v5, Phpfastcache comes with a [Symfony Bundle](https://github.com/PHPSocialNetwork/phpfastcache-bundle).
-It is now a mature project Flex -ready, so feel free to give at try and report any bug (if any).
-The Phpfastcache **V8** is compatible as of the v4 of the phpfastcache bundle.

-Also a [Drupal 8 Module](https://github.com/PHPSocialNetwork/phpfastcache-drupal) is currently in (a slow) development, add it to your starred projects to get notified of the first public release.

 ---------------------------
 Because caching does not means weaken your code